 Representing an important state for Brazil, Ceará has the third largest economy in the Northeast region.
 Ceará accounts for 14.5% of the region’s Gross Domestic Product (GDP).
 The state attracted more than 600 national and foreign companies between 1950 and 2010.

 To meet the growing demands of both the city and state, Ascenty built a robust Data Center next to one of the region’s largest industrial districts

 Chile – 3 Data Center

 Chile boasts the highest HDI in South America.
 With an economy heavily based on foreign trade, the country stands out in three sectors: agriculture and livestock, industry and services.

 The industrial sector, for instance, accounts for approximately 50% of Chile’s GDP.
 Ascenty chose the city of Santiago to host three Data Center units, showcasing the economic relevance of this South American capital.

 Mexico is ranked the second largest economy in Latin America, second only to Brazil.
 Extremely diversified, Mexico’s economy encompasses agriculture and livestock, mining and industrial activities.
 Tourism is also a crucial activity for the country, attracting many visitors to its beaches and vast historical heritage.

 Ascenty chose Mexico because of its economic relevance and its proximity to the United States.
-The company built two state-of-the-art Data Center units for companies seeking security and scalability to store their data.
+The company built three state-of-the-art Data Center units for companies seeking security and scalability to store their data.
 The third one is under construction.

 Colombia – 2 Data Centers